BDSM and the Law

 - American Law Sources On-line includes a section on Texas Law

-- Texas State Laws at the FindLaw website
+- Texas Legal Research at the FindLaw website

-- Texas Law: a report from the Lambda Legal and Education Fund
+- Texas Law on the Lambda Legal and Education Fund site

 - Municipal Code Corporation maintains lists of municipal codes including the municipal code for San Antonio.